apache/yunikorn-web/README.md

 The Makefile is smart enough to detect your host architecture but it will tag the image name.

-Run `make deploy-prod` to build and deploy the scheduler webapp using docker-compose.
-The project uses [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) feature of the docker and requires Docker 17.05 or higher.

 ### Running tests

 All tests can be executed via `make test`.
 It will first build the project and then execute the unit tests followed by the end to end tests.